TucanoCode04/my-obsidian-vault/5 - Brain/Quantum Condensed Matter Physics/10 - Semi-Classical Boltzmann Equation.md

 We can now rewrite the semi-classical Boltzmann equation using the RTA:
 $$\frac{\partial f}{\partial t} + \vec{v} \cdot \nabla_{\vec{r}} f + \frac{\vec{F}}{\hbar} \cdot \nabla_{\vec{k}} f = -  \frac{f(\vec{k}) - f_0(\vec{k})}{\tau(\vec{k})} $$
 We will later see that $\vec{F} = -e \vec{E}$, where $\vec{E}$ is the applied electric field.
 We expect that by removing the perturbation, the system will return to equilibrium, so $f \rightarrow f_0$ as $t \rightarrow \tau$.
 The perturbation will induce our system to be in a non-equilibrium stationary state, meaning that the state does not change with time.
 We further assume that the system is homogeneous, so there are no spatial variations in the distribution function.
+So now we want to describe how the system goes from a stationary non-equilibrium state to the equilibrium state.
+Thus, we set $\frac{\partial f}{\partial t} = 0$, from the stationary state, and $\nabla_{\vec{r}} f = 0$, from the homogeneity assumption.
+At $t=0$, we remove the pertubation, so $f(t=0) = f_{stationary}$.
+Since we